e-n-f/if-then-else/if-then-else.md

 ![20](https://user-images.githubusercontent.com/1951835/53197180-83116080-35ce-11e9-85c2-ff53a345a4e5.png)

-This was the single conditional form that appeared in the Algol 60 report the next year, and is the form that almost all subsequent programming languages have followed.
-If-then-else was apparently not easy for people in 1960 to think about, because the Algol report spends a page and a half explaining how it works, including this arrow diagram and the explation that "else" by itself is equivalent to "else if true then."
+"If-then-else" was the single conditional form that appeared in the Algol 60 report the next year, and is the form that almost all subsequent programming languages have followed.

+Although it seems to clear to us now, it was not clear to people in 1960, and the report spends a page and a half explaining how it works, including this arrow diagram.

 * https://fi.ort.edu.uy/innovaportal/file/20124/1/14-naure_algol60.pdf